-(C) 2009, G. Forrest Cook
+(C) 2009-2020, G. Forrest Cook

-This project uses an Arduino microprocessor and a DAC0808 8 bit parallel DAC to produce arbitrary low frequency oscillator (LFO) waveforms.
-These waveforms are useful for driving a tremolo/vibrato circuit in a guitar amplifier such as the Lil Tiger or a phaser effect such as the Liquidator.
+This project uses an Arduino development board and a DAC0808 8 bit parallel DAC to produce arbitrary low frequency oscillator (LFO) waveforms.
+These waveforms are useful for driving a tremolo/vibrato circuit in a guitar amplifier such as the Lil Tiger or a phaser/chorus effect such as the Liquidator.
 The second version of this project improves on this design by using a serial DAC chip and an analog speed control.
 This circuit is a descendent of my older waveform generator project.

-An RGB LED is connected to the Arduino's port E (out8, out9, out10), the software displays a unique color for each of the three waveforms that the board can produce.
+An optional RGB LED is connected to the Arduino's port E (out8, out9, out10).
+A unique color is displayed for each of the three waveforms that the board can produce.
 A 10K Speed control pot is connected to analog input 2 on Port C, the position is read and used to set the waveform clock rate.

 The waveforms were generated by this Python language program: sinegen3.py.
-The program was run and the output wave tables were stored in a file and transferred into the Arduino source code with a text editor.
+The program was run and the output wave tables were stored in a file and transferred into the Arduino source code using a text editor.

 Back to FC's Music Circuits page.